Anjok07/ultimatevocalremovergui/README.md

 - The progress bar is now fully synced up with every process in the application.
 - Drag-n-drop feature should now work every time.
 - Users can now drop large batches of files and directories as inputs.
-When directoriesare dropped, the application will search for any file with an audioextension and add it to the list of inputs.
+When directories are dropped, the application will search for any file with an audio extension and add it to the list of inputs.
-- Fixed low resolution icon.
+- Fixed low-resolution icon.
-- Added the ability to download models manually if the application can't connect to the internet on it's own.
+- Added the ability to download models manually if the application can't connect to the internet.
 - Various bug fixes for the Download Center.
 - Various design changes.